 - In the 2009 Star Trek movie, Spock uses a drop of "red matter" to collapse a supernova into a Negative Space Wedgie via some sort of chemical reaction.
 The wedgie seems to work like a Hollywood black hole, sucking up the entire supernova—and Spock's ship—with a lot of mass that appeared out of nowhere.
 Even if this isn't technically how it works, there's no obvious way to explain how a tiny blob of goo reversed the momentum of an exploding star.
 These little goo-blobs are also capable of making entire planets collapse in on themselves into Wedgies which seem to have much more mass than the planet did.
 And it's not just that the blobs are extremely dense; Spock has about a million times the supernova-erasing dose in his ship, and he can easily carry a canister of the stuff by hand.

 - Common in the Star Wars universe.
 Abundant energy is the norm and it is stated in background material that things like large capital ships have reactors that can generate energy output equal to or greater than one or more stars.
-The Death Star's in particular would require a huge amount of power to actually blow up planets (to say nothing of the further handwaving required for the waste heat that its planet-buster energy weapon by rights should generate to not vaporize the Death Star itself on the first shot).
+The Death Stars in particular would require a huge amount of power to actually blow up planets (to say nothing of the further handwaving required for the waste heat that its planet-buster energy weapon by rights should generate to not vaporize the Death Star itself on the first shot).

 - In the Harry Potter universe, the answer to the riddle about where Vanished objects go is that they merge with the rest of the universe.
 This implies that they don't create matter when they Conjure items, either.
 Wizards just steal matter from their surroundings, reorganize it into the shape they want, then return it when they are done.